Asian markets lower, rattled by rising tensions in Koreas

 OIL: On Friday, the New York Mercantile Exchange and the London Metal Exchange were closed.
 On Thursday, benchmark U.S. crude rose 7 cents to close at $53.18 per barrel in New York.
 Brent crude, used to price international oils, added 3 cents to close at $55.89 per barrel in London.

-CURRENCIES: The dollar bounced back after weakening against major currencies following President Donald Trump’s comment in an interview with The Wall Street Journal that the dollar was “getting too strong.”
-The dollar strengthened to 109.13 yen from 109.12 yen.
-The euro rose slightly to $1.0618 from $1.0616.
+CURRENCIES: The dollar resumed its fall after briefly bouncing back from its slide.
+The dollar has continued its slide following President Donald Trump’s comment in an interview with The Wall Street Journal that the dollar was “getting too strong.”
+The dollar was trading at 108.93 yen, down from 109.12 yen.
+The euro rose slightly to $1.0620 from $1.0616.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.